Alibaba investors face lock-up battered but largely unbowed

 "I think in the longer term Alibaba is going to be a more credible company in the international market," Haft said.
 "It will take another six months to a year for the stock to cycle back, but I think the fundamentals of the company are strong."

-September's lockup of 1.6 billion shares could have a bigger effect on the stock, but how much will depend on whether Alibaba has made significant progress on dealing with the counterfeiting issue, said Henry Guo, a senior analyst with Greenwich, Connecticut-based JG Capital Corp.
+September's lockup of more than one billion shares could have a bigger effect on the stock, but how much will depend on whether Alibaba has made significant progress on dealing with the counterfeiting issue, said Henry Guo, a senior analyst with Greenwich, Connecticut-based JG Capital Corp.

 Robert H. Christie, an Alibaba spokesman, declined to comment.